ymtowya/5010-p4-text-game/README.md

 * Run the driver:

     Right-click the `controller.DungeonGameDriver` and run the application.
-We've set the input & output in the console, so you can use the system in/out to interact with it. <br />
+We've set the input & output to connect to the console, so you can use the system in/out to interact with it. <br />

 * Run the JAR file: